choldgraf/choldgraf.github.io/_sources/posts/2018/devopsdays-sv-2018.md.txt

 ---
 tags: python open-science dev-ops
-title: An academic scientist goes to DevOps Days
 category: dev-ops jupyterhub teams
 date: 2018-05-18
 ---

+# An academic scientist goes to DevOps Days

 Last week I took a few days to attend [DevOpsDays Silicon Valley](https://www.devopsdays.org/events/2018-silicon-valley/program/).
 My goal was to learn a bit about how the DevOps culture works, what are the things